Built to Build: Blog

 Most construction business owners try to grow by doing more.

 The problem is there isn’t enough time in the day to do all the work, so the owner gets trapped in a brutal cycle of pricing work, getting work, producing work, and finding work.

 This cycle has a name.
 It’s called The Craftsman Cycle®

 The only way out of the Doer phase is to create a solid foundation of basic systems for your time, your sales, and your cash.

 Prioritize your time with a weekly schedule so you can focus on the important things that grow your business instead of reacting to the urgent tasks that distract you from growth.

 Create a sales script that prequalifies all your leads and weeds out the price shoppers.
-This same sales script should sell your value and get your ideal customers to “buy into” your process, and literally, pay you to do all the planning and estimating work you’ve been giving away for free.
+This same sales script will sell your value and get your ideal customers to “buy into” your process, and literally, pay you to do all the planning and estimating work you’ve been giving away for free.

 Finally, you have to face your financials, and create a system that manages your cash flow and guarantees profits at the same time.
 This system should be built on the one thing that will never change in your business – math.
 And the math doesn’t lie.

-Enroll in the Built to Start program in the Built to Build Academy® and you’ll get these foundational systems to break out of the Doer phase of the Contractor Journey.
+Enroll in the Built to Start program in the Built to Build Academy®, and you’ll get these foundational systems to break out of the Doer phase of the Contractor Journey.

 THE THINKER: START THINKING IN SYSTEMS